account arrow-down arrow-left arrow-right closecontact-us emailFacebookheart instagramjoin linkedin phonepinterestplaysearch twitteryoutube

 IWA Oxfordshire Branch AGM

-Notice is hereby given that the Annual General Meeting of the Oxford Branch of The Inland Waterways Association will be held as follows:
+Notice is hereby given that the Annual General Meeting of the Oxford Branch of the Inland Waterways Association will be held as follows:

-The Oxford Branch AGM will take place on Saturday 12th April 2025 10:30am for 11:00am at: The Boat Inn, Canal Road, Thrupp, Kidlington OX5 1JY
+The Oxford Branch AGM will take place on Saturday 18th April 2026 10:30am for 11:00am at: The Boat Inn, Canal Road, Thrupp, Kidlington OX5 1JY

 Agenda

-1. Apologies for Absence
+• Apologies for Absence

-3. Matters arising from the Minutes (and not under other Agenda items)
+• Matters arising from the Minutes (and not under other Agenda items)

-5. Branch Treasurer’s Report and Accounts
+• Branch Treasurer’s Report and Accounts

-6. Election of members of the Committee (Nomination no longer necessary).
+• Election of members of the Committee (Nomination no longer necessary).
 Simply contact the Chairman to apply to join the Branch Committee or do so at the AGM

-7. Depending on the outcome of item 6 if there haven’t been a minimum of 4 members elected to the committee confirmation of a decision to
+• Depending on the outcome of the above item, if there haven’t been a minimum of 4 members elected to the committee confirmation of a decision to (1) close down the branch, and (2) that the balance of Branch funds be put into central IWA funds for general IWA purposes.

-8. Any item for discussion of which the Branch Chairman has been notified in writing at least 6 weeks prior to the date of the relevant AGM
+• Any item for discussion of which the Branch Chairman has been notified in writing at least 6 weeks prior to the date of the relevant AGM

 Branch Chair’s Report